Audit your Business Model

 The nine blocks of the Business Model Canvas have arisen out of the four basic areas of a business: customers, offer, infrastructure and financial viability.
 For cultural and heritage organisations, the bottom line of the Business Canvas Map can be divided into 3 to show triple bottom line accounting, favoured in the sector: economic, social, and environmental cost and value.
 Deconstruction of these maps will highlight changes over time, so its a great idea to create a business model canvas of your organisation as it is now.
 Highlight the areas where digital technologies are essential/business critical.
 (If you have competitors, it might be worth generating a canvas that reflects their business too, so you can compare, and see where the differences lie).

-It’s a really useful tool to work through, and enables a shared understanding and language of what is an organisation’s business model – it’s been tried and tested on organisations around the world, as well as on AmbITion organisations in the cultural sector.
+It’s a really useful tool to work through, and enables a shared understanding and language of what is an organisation’s business model – it’s been tried and tested on organisations around the world, as well as on enterprises who have undertaken The AmbITion Approach.
 Uist Wool created this podcast to describe how the business model canvas helped them with their journey of digital development.

 Download the Business Model Canvas to use with your organisation.
 We thoroughly recommend buying the book too - its full of insight about resilient business models, case studies and other exercises.